nhduong1203/Speech-Lab/Tutorial/1. Speech Augmentation/SpeechAug.md

 ### Time stretching
 Time stretching in audio processing is a technique used to alter the duration of an audio signal without changing its pitch.

-Under the hood this uses phase vocoding.
-Note that phase vocoding can degrade audio quality by "smearing" transient sounds, altering the timbre of harmonic sounds, and distorting pitch modulations.
-This may result in a loss of sharpness, clarity, or naturalness in the transformed audio, especially when the rate is set to an extreme value.

 ```
 from audiomentations import TimeStretch